MauroDeryckere/NES-Maze-Crusade/README.md

 - Pick a random Frontier cell.
 - For all walkable neighbors of the Frontier cell (distance 2), pick a random neighbor and connect the Frontier cell with the neighbor.
 Now calculate new Frontier cells for the Frontier cell that was picked. (also remove the now used Frontier cell)

+For Prim's algorithm we simply need a Frontier list that allows random access.

 ![Example](Doc/Prims01.png)

 ![Example2](Doc/Prims02.png)